 The Paljassaare special conservation area

 The northern tip of Paljassaare peninsula is a special conservation area which is important for a large variety of birds that are resting and eating there.
 It’s also part of an important bird migration route and called birdwatchers paradise.
 It has many nature trails for hiking or cycling.
-You can see old military buildings, look around from two birdwatching towers and relax on the beach.
+You can see old military buildings, look around from two birdwatching towers and relax on the Pikakari beach.
+It is possible to find pretty private small beach strips also near the trails around the peninsula.

 Paljassaare special conservation area today